Northwest Georgia Regional Library System

 The Northwest Georgia Regional Library System (NGRL) is a public library system across the Northwest Georgia counties of Gordon, Murray, and Whitfield.

 NRGL participates in PINES, a public library network of 281 libraries in 140 counties throughout Georgia.
 Any resident of Georgia may receive a PINES library card which allows them access to any of the 8 million books in its collection across the state.
-The system is also a member of GALILEO, an online database for Georgian residents consisting over 100 databases on a wide variety of topics.
+The system is also a member of GALILEO, an online database for Georgian residents consisting of over 100 databases on a wide variety of topics.